dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

   as a keyword argument we should treat the function call exactly as if we were just using the non-overloaded version of  :py:data:`normalise(func)`.

-- If we are annotating we get the tape were we are annotating, make a block, which are the building blocks of the tape and then add the new block to the tape.
+- If we are annotating we get the current tape, make a block, which are the building blocks of the tape and then add the new block to the tape.
-  :py:data:`NormaliseBlock(func)` is the constructor of the class :py:class:`NormaliseBlock(Block)`, which we will implement and which contains the information about how fenics_adjoint should handle our function.
+  :py:data:`NormaliseBlock(func)` is the constructor of the class :py:class:`NormaliseBlock(Block)`, which we will implement and which contains the information about how pyadjoint should handle our function.

-- We compute the normalisation with our non-overloaded function, and then make sure that the output is an overloaded object that can be properly handled by fenics_adjoint.
+- We compute the normalisation with our non-overloaded function, and then make sure that the output is an overloaded object that can be properly handled by pyadjoint.

 - If we are annotating we add the output to our block.